All photos, video, and article by Jesús Ian Kumamoto

 Transgender people in the United States are becoming more visible in both positive and negative ways.
 Similar to gay people of color, transgender people have been activists for centuries; Marsha P. Johnson, a transgender black woman, allegedly initiated the Stonewall Riots that led to the gay liberation movement.
 But trans history goes beyond the 20th century.

 Transgender, but Human First (New York City, 2017)

 Alex Hoffmann is wearing a dress, contorting herself in front of the bathroom mirror to get a better look at her back.
 Sighing, she says her body still looks too much like a man’s.

-Although Alex is taking hormones, she’s still too masculine.
-She hasn’t worn a dress outside of her small apartment on 44th street because she’s still too scared.
+Although Alex is taking hormones, she’s still too “masculine”.
+She hasn’t worn a dress outside of her small apartment on 44th street because she’s too scared.
 In 2016, at least 22 transgender people were murdered in the United States.
-Even if trans people survive violence and abuse, 41% of transgender people have attempted or will attempt suicide in their lifetimes, compared to less than 2% of the general population.
+Even if trans people survive violence and abuse, 41% of them have attempted or will attempt suicide in their lifetimes, compared to less than 2% of the general population.
 50% of trans people experience sexual violence at least once, though a national movement exists to portray trans people as sexual predators.

 For Alex, being transgender doesn’t define her.
 She likes to dance and considers herself a profoundly spiritual person.

 “There’s a deep, deep part of us that nothing can touch,” she says.
 “Not drugs, not hormones.
 I want people that are thinking of transitioning to know that doing so won’t solve all your problems.”